RunLLM/gitbook/parameters/creating-and-using-parameters.md

 # Creating and Using Parameters

-See this [**Workflow Parameters Tutorial**](../example-workflows/using-workflow-parameters.md) notebook for a full walkthrough of the API.
+See this [**Workflow Parameters Tutorial**](../example-workflows/using-workflow-parameters.md) notebook for a full walkthrough of the API with concrete examples.

 ### Creating Parameters